 The Company's Board of Directors appoints the Sub - Committees to make details screening by regulating their responsibilities and scope of duties within each committee.

-Most members of the Sub - Committees are Independent Directors except the Executive Committee, Risk Management Committee, Good Corporate Governance Committee and Human Development Committee and the Chairman of the Board will not hold positions as member in all committees.
-Moreover, it also regulates Independent Directors as Chairman of each committee with exception in the Executive Committee, Risk Management Committee, Good Corporate Governance Committee and Human Development Committee.
+Most members of the Sub - Committees are Independent Directors except the Executive Committee, Risk Management Committee, Corporate Governance Committee and Human Development Committee.
+The Chairman of the Board will not hold any positions as member in all committees.
+Moreover, it also regulates Independent Directors as Chairman of each committee with exception in the Executive Committee, Risk Management Committee, Corporate Governance Committee and Human Development Committee.
 At present, the Company has 6 Sub - Committees of the Audit Committee, Nomination and Remuneration Committee, Executive Committee, Risk Management Committee, Corporate Governance Committee and Human Development Committee.

 The Company's Board of Directors appoints Mr. Phisit Dachanabhirom, the Independent Director, who has vast knowledge and experiences in financial and accounting field, and to become Chairman of the Audit Committee.

-In 2016, the Audit Committee had 4 meetings in which all members attended all meetings and consistently reported their operating results to the Company's Board of Directors.
-There was one meeting that the Audit Committee met privately with the external auditor without the management team being present.
+In 2018, the Audit Committee had 6 meetings in which all members attended all meetings and consistently reported their operating results to the Company's Board of Directors.
+There were 6 meetings that the Audit Committee met privately with the external auditor without the Executive team being present.

-Details of important performances in 2016 could be summarized as follows:
+The details of important performances in 2018 were summarized as follows:

 - Considered, reviewed and approved the charter of the Nomination and Remuneration Committee.